sourcefuse/arc-ng-components/packages/user-onboarding/projects/user-onboarding-lib/README.md

 ### Deprecation Notice

-User-Onboarding-client now supports Angular v19, we will provide support for the older version that is based on Angular v17 until 30th March 2026.
+User-Onboarding-client now supports Angular v20, we will provide support for the older version that is based on Angular v19 until 30th June 2026.

 ## Installation